Skip to main content

 What Is the Deeper Endocrine Significance of My Results?

 The HPG axis, which regulates reproductive function and sex hormone production, is equally critical to metabolic health.
-In men, testosterone plays a pivotal role in maintaining and promoting lean muscle mass.
+In men, testosterone plays a pivotal role in maintaining insulin sensitivity and promoting lean muscle mass.
 Low testosterone levels, or hypogonadism, are strongly correlated with an increased risk of metabolic syndrome, type 2 diabetes, and cardiovascular disease.

 The decline of testosterone can lead to a decrease in muscle mass, an increase in adipose tissue, and a worsening of lipid profiles.
 Therefore, a biometric screening that reveals poor metabolic markers in a male employee could be an early indicator of underlying hypogonadism.